 We and our contracted service providers are required to comply with applicable GLP regulations for nonclinical studies and GCP regulations for clinical trials.
 GLP and GCP requirements applicable to any of our product candidates that are in preclinical and clinical development in the United States are set forth in FDA regulations and guidelines.
 Similar requirements are described in guidelines produced by the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) and are applicable and enforced in certain jurisdictions, such as the EU, and many other countries and jurisdictions have established similar requirements applicable to preclinical studies and clinical trials.
 Regulatory authorities enforce GCPs through periodic inspections of trial sponsors, principal investigators and clinical trial sites.
 Although we rely on our contracted CROs, investigators, laboratory facilities, and trial sites to conduct preclinical studies or clinical trials in compliance with applicable regulations, we remain responsible for ensuring that each of our preclinical studies and clinical trials is conducted in accordance with its investigational plan and protocol and applicable laws and regulations.
-If we or our contracted service providers fail to comply with applicable regulations, the data generated in our preclinical studies or clinical trials before approving our marketing applications.
+If we or our contracted service providers fail to comply with applicable regulations, the data generated in our preclinical studies or clinical trials may be deemed unreliable, and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
 Accordingly, if our contracted service providers fail to comply with these regulations or fail to recruit a sufficient number of subjects, we may be required to repeat clinical trials, which would delay the regulatory approval process